AndreasMadsen/stack-chain/README.md

 ### Error().callSite.mutated

 Returns the mutated `callSite` array, that is after `extend` and `filter` is applied.
-The array will also mot excite the `Error.stackTraceLimit`.
+The array will not excite the `Error.stackTraceLimit`.

 ## License